$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Introduction

 \section{Introduction}

-Deception is a constant in human and animal cultures.
-Humans use a range of deceptive techniques, from pro-social ``white lies'' to malicious and harmful manipulation, misdirecting the beliefs of others for their own benefit.
-To manipulate, a deceiver needs to know which actions create or reinforce false beliefs, and which actions avoid disclosing the deceiver's true intentions.
-Agents can achieve this type of knowledge by placing itself in somebody else's shoes, which is a key ingredient of successful deception.
-This capability is a form of Theory of Mind \citep[ToM;][]{premack1978does_no_url}.

-ToM encompasses the capacity to simulate others' actions and beliefs, often recursively (i.e., including the other's capacity to simulate the self, and so forth).
+Deception is constant in human and animal cultures.
+Humans use a range of deceptive techniques, from ``white lies'' to malicious and harmful manipulation, misdirecting the beliefs of others for their benefit.
+To manipulate, a deceiver needs to both create false beliefs and avoid disclosing their true intentions.
+Agents can achieve this through perspective taking, a form of Theory of Mind \citep[ToM;][]{premack_does_1978}.
+ToM encompasses the capacity to simulate others' actions and beliefs.
+This can be shallow, e.g., observational learning, or recursive (i.e., including the other's capacity to simulate the self, and so forth).
 The degree to which an agent can use recursive beliefs is known as its depth of mentalising \citep[DoM;][]{barnby2023formalising,frith2021mapping}.
-This recursive structure, framed, for instance, using k-level hierarchical ToM \citep{camerer_cognitive_2004}, has the property that agents with lower DoM are formally incapable of making accurate inferences about the intentions of those with higher DoM \citep{gmytrasiewicz_framework_2005}.
+This property has been explained through formal models.
+A successful and popular framing is k-level hierarchical ToM \citep{camerer_cognitive_2004}.
+K-level ToM predicts that agents with lower DoM are formally incapable of making accurate inferences about the intentions of those with higher DoM \citep{gmytrasiewicz_framework_2005}.
 Such an ability would suggest that agents had circumvented the paradox of self-reference.
 This limitation, found in all recursive modelling frameworks \citep{pacuit_epistemic_2017}, implies that agents with low DoM are doomed to be manipulated by others with higher DoM.
-This asymmetry has previously been explored \citep{de2022higher, hula_model_2018, alon2023between, sarkadi_evolution_2021, sarkadi_modelling_2019}, illustrating the various ways that higher DoM agents can take advantage of lower DoM interaction partners.
+This asymmetry has previously been explored \citep{de_weerd_higher-order_2022, hula_model_2018, alon2023between, sarkadi_evolution_2021, sarkadi_modelling_2019}, illustrating the various ways that higher DoM agents can take advantage of lower DoM interaction partners.
+While these agents are necessarily disadvantaged, all is not lost.
+Low DoM agents may still notice that the behaviour they \emph{observe} is inconsistent with the behaviour they \emph{expect}, even if they lack the knowledge to understand how or why \citep{hula_model_2018}.
+This type of mismatch warns the victim that they are facing an unmodeled opponent, meaning they can no longer use their simulation of an other for optimal planning.
+One way to combat this apparent model failure is to switch to an out-of-belief (OOB) policy, where actions are detached from inferences about their opponent.
+One path from this is to switch from exploit to exploration behaviour, opening the way to the development of a new opponent model.
+However, if losing carries a detrimental impact, another option may be to take defensive action, choosing to avoid or reject an environment.